Last updated December 10th, 2022.

 Georgia’s simple residency process is a good representation of the country as a whole.
 Banks in Tbilisi are open until 8PM on weekdays while online wire transfers are a breeze.

-Companies can be opened in about a day and Georgia jumped to 15th place on the World Bank’s Ease of Doing Business Index in just a few years.
+Companies can be opened in about a day.
+Meanwhile, Georgia jumped to 15th place on the World Bank’s Ease of Doing Business Index in just a few years.

-As a result, entrepreneurs from all over the world want to invest in Georgia and set up shop.
+As a result, entrepreneurs from all over the world are considering Georgia as a place to invest, buy property, and start a business.

 Georgia’s inward foreign direct investment increased by 8.9% last year – over three times the world average of 2.7%.
 New businesses are opening all over the city.

-Property values are also on the uptrend as people flock to invest in Georgia and its booming economy.
+Real estate values in Tbilisi are also on the uptrend as people flock to invest in Georgia and its booming economy.

 In some ways, Georgia’s economic growth and government policies are similar to the early days of Singapore.
 Most of us are familiar with the story of how a malaria infested swamp became one of the most important financial centers in Asia.